HarryLovesCode/Vulkan-API-Book/chap08/chap08.md

 ## `VkImageViewCreateInfo`

 Now, in Vulkan, we don't directly access images via shaders for reading and writing.
 We make use of image views which represent subresources of the images and their metadata to do the same.

-You can find documentation [here](https://www.khronos.org/registry/vulkan/specs/1.0/xhtml/vkspec.html#VkImageViewCreateInfo) and the definition is included below:
+**Definition for `VkImageViewCreateInfo`**:

 ```cpp
 typedef struct VkImageViewCreateInfo {